 Moving the Cursor

 If you are editing text that you previously typed, you will need to tap on the text that you want to edit so that you can backspace to remove and retype.
 However it is sometimes difficult to position the cursor exactly where you need it.
-There are two hidden tricks to position the cursor exactly.
+There is a hidden tricks to position the cursor exactly.

-- With IOS 12 you can use the keyboard as a trackpad to move the cursor.
-Press and hold on the spacebar and the letters will disappear and the keyboard converts to a tackpad.
+Use the keyboard as a trackpad to move the cursor.
+Press and hold on the spacebar and the letters will disappear and the keyboard converts to a trackpad.
 Move your finger around the keyboard area to position the cursor exactly where you need to make a correction or insert more text.

 Although there are a number of text selecting approaches, at the Senior Tech Club we have one tried and true approach that will work for the vast majority of your needs.
 That approach is based on this simple formula: